Warren Tea Ltd.

 (ii) The steps taken by the Company for utilizing alternate sources of energy:

-During the year under review no steps have been taken for utilizing alternate sourcesof energy by your Company.
+During the year under review no major steps were initiated for utilizing alternatesources of energy by your Company

 (iii) The capital investment on energy conservation equipment:

 The Company continues to invest resulting in energy savings.
 Installation of VFBD andCFM together with economical burners and installation of conveyer system have increasedproduction efficiently which has resulted in overall reduction of both energy consumptionand manpower which has ultimately reduced the cost of production.
 Daily monitoring of bothgas and electricity are being carried out and immediatecorrective action where necessaryis being taken to become more energy efficient.

 (iv) The expenditure incurred on Research and Development:

 The Company did not carry out any Research & Developmental activities on its own.However during tie year the Company subscribed a sum of Rs.
 24.36 Lakhs to Tea ResearchAssociation (TRA) which has been set up for the purpose of carrying out research aimed atimproving vaious aspects of tea plantations who derive benefit from such detailed workcarried out by TRA.
 The expenses for such work are collectively borne by TRA from thecontributions made by various tea co mpanies.

 The Company has developed and implemented a Risk Management Policy.The Risk ManagementCommittee of the Board reviews the risk assessment and minimization procedure in the lightof the Risk Management Policy of the Company.
 Details of Risk Management Committee aregiven separately in the Corporate Governanc e Report at Annexu re G to this Report.
 In theopinion of the Board there is no such risk which may threaten the present existence of theCompany.